Factbox - How UK retailers fared over Christmas

 Sector: Food

-Like-for-like sales excl. fuel down 5.6 pct in 6 weeks to January 5
+Like-for-like sales exc. fuel down 5.6 pct in 6 weeks to January 5

 Sainsbury (SBRY.L)